Sachs Motorcycles: History

+"Nuremberg Hercules-Werke" was heavily damaged after WW2, allies also took useful equipment from the rubble of "Nuremberg Hercules-Werke" as reparations.
+The remaining staff used metal and brown paint from manufacturing milk churns to eventually restart bicycle production.
+Hercules enjoyed 2 stroke moped popularity in next few decades.
+In the UK, there was also a Birmingham-based bicycle company also called Hercules, so German Hercules mopeds were sold under the brand name "Prior" as reference to the German Hercules company being older.
+Hercules is most known outside Germany for the 1974 Hercules Wankel engine motorcycle, using a Sachs Rotary engine.

-Sachs took over Victoria, Express and DKW in the 1960s.
+Sachs took over Victoria, Express and DKW in the 1960s, a few years after "Willy" Sachs, Ernst Sachs son, and prominent member of the SS and friend of senior Nazis, committed suicide 1958.
 Fichtel & Sachs became a large maker of automotive parts.
 Their moped motors continued to be used by many brands until the mid-90s and small capacity motorcycle engines of up to 175 cc displacement were also made.
 The company began to supply motorcycles for the German Federal Armed Forces in 1992.

 After facing a series of financial problems, stemming from pensions issues relating to the Hercules bicycle works, the company went into insolvency proceedings and ultimately saw a successful management buyout led by the managing director Corrado Savazzi.
 At this time Sachs was reduced to local assembly of small, cheap, Chinese-sourced scooters, which weren't doing well.
 The distinctive Sachs MadAss was the only Sachs-engineered motorcycle made at the time.